intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 {{
 <DocNote>
     <p>This <code>LocationComponent</code> has replaced the now-deprecated Location Layer Plugin.
 The <code>LocationComponent</code> is integrated into the Maps SDK for Android so that you don't need to add additional dependencies.
-It brings the same set of functionality that you were used to with the plugin, as well as additional bug fixes.</p>
+It brings the same set of functionality that you were used to with the plugin.</p>
 </DocNote>
 }}

+## Requesting location permissions

+You'll need to request the Android-system location permission before using the `LocationComponent`.
+If your Android project is built targeting API level 23 or higher your application will need to request permissions during runtime.
+Handling this directly in your activity produces boilerplate code and can often be hard to manage.
+[Read more about using the Mapbox Core Library for Android's PermissionsManager](/android-docs/core/overview/#permissionsmanager) class.

 ## Activating

-Retrieving and activating the `LocationComponent` are the first two steps towards showing the device's location on a Mapbox map.
+Once the user has granted location permission, retrieving and activating the `LocationComponent` are the first two steps towards showing the device's location on a Mapbox map.

 `MapboxMap#getLocationComponent()` fetches the component and `LocationComponent#activateLocationComponent()` activates it.
 Both need to be called before any other `LocationComponent` adjustments, such as its visibility, are performed.